dret/webconcepts/concepts/http-method.md

-The following 40 HTTP Request Method values were found in [all available `webconcepts.info` specifications](/specs).
+The following 40 HTTP Request Method values were found in [all available `webconcepts` specifications](/specs).
 Please be advised that the table shown here is maintained and compiled from [Web Concepts](/) sources.
 The [official HTTP Request Method registry](http://www.iana.org/assignments/http-methods/http-methods.xhtml#methods) is maintained by the [*Internet Assigned Numbers Authority (IANA)*](http://www.iana.org/).

 HTTP Request Method | Specification
 -------: | :-------